omkarium/rufendec/README.md

 If you find any security vulnerabilities in code, please submit an issue.

 ---------------------------------------
-Three unbreakable rules you MUST follow
+Four unbreakable rules you MUST follow
 ---------------------------------------

 1. Make sure you are not decrypting a source folder which is not already encrypted.
 If done so, your source files WILL get corrupted.